TheMonk2121/ai-dev-tasks/400_guides/400_comprehensive-coding-best-practices.md

 ### **Linter Benefits**

-- ✅ **Single Source of Truth**: One config file per language for all linter rules
+- OK **Single Source of Truth**: One config file per language for all linter rules
-- ✅ **Consistent Behavior**: Same rules applied in VS Code and command line
+- OK **Consistent Behavior**: Same rules applied in VS Code and command line
-- ✅ **Easier Maintenance**: One config file to update for each language
+- OK **Easier Maintenance**: One config file to update for each language
-- ✅ **Better Documentation**: All rules documented in config files
+- OK **Better Documentation**: All rules documented in config files

 #### **Linter Usage in Development Workflow**